verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Data-Transformation.md

-# Part 2: Data Conversion
+# Part 2: Data Transformation

-In Part 2 of the codelab, we perform a data conversion to transform our data to make it more amenable to our QC analyses in Parts 3 and 4 of this codelab.
+In Part 2 of the codelab, we perform a data transformation to make it more amenable to our QC analyses in Parts 3 and 4 of this codelab.

 * [Motivation](#motivation)
 * [Running the Cluster Compute Job](#running-the-cluster-compute-job)